mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Conclusion

 \section{Conclusion}

 We have presented \texttt{mini-vec2vec}, a linear approach to unsupervised embedding alignment that achieves competitive performance while offering substantial advantages in computational efficiency, training stability, and interpretability.
-Our method demonstrates that adversarial training may be unnecessary for reliable embedding alignment, provided that structural correspondences can be estimated accurately.

-The success of our approach provides strong empirical evidence for the universal geometry hypothesis and suggests that the geometric regularities in learned representations are more robust and accessible than previously assumed.
+Our method demonstrates that adversarial training may be unnecessary for reliable embedding alignment, and identifying structural correspondences is possible in other ways.
+The success of our approach provides another strong empirical evidence for the Universal Geometry hypothesis and suggests that the geometric regularities in learned representations are more robust and accessible than previously assumed.
 By decomposing the alignment problem into classical optimization components, we achieve both theoretical clarity and practical efficiency.

-The efficiency and accessibility of our method could democratize research on embedding alignment and cross-modal representation learning.
+The efficiency and accessibility of our method can help democratize research on embedding alignment and cross-modal representation learning.
 By reducing computational barriers, we enable broader participation in this research area and facilitate deployment in resource-constrained environments.
 From a security perspective, efficient alignment methods raise important considerations about data privacy and intellectual property protection in embedding spaces.
 If alignment can be performed quickly and reliably, it may become easier to leak data in the scenario described in \citet{jha2025vec2vec}.